Alvarez-J1/se_project_coffeeshop/README.md

 ## Plan on improving the project

+-There could have been background images for the about and the footer sections.
 -Understand why I made the mistakes that I made and practice doing whatever I need to avoid making them again.
 -Improve the way that smooth transitions are displayed.
 -Get better at coding the initial markup.